Skip to contents

 log = TRUE)

-# compute log prior of proposed and old value
+# Compute log prior of proposed and old value

 lpri_proposed <- mvtnorm::dmvnorm(beta.proposed, mean = b0, sigma = B0,